p-obrthr/all-in-intelligence/README.md

 ## Description

-The Game is designed to be played through a console or terminal.
+The Game is designed to be played through a console or terminal with the opportuniy against a LLM player.
 It features an easy-to-use interface created using the TUI libraries **Bubble Tea** and **Lip Gloss**.
-The goal of the game is to test and improve your poker skills.

 - **Bubble Tea**: Library used for building interactive console applications.
 - **Lip Gloss**: Library used to enhance the design and styling of the user interface.